-The impressions indicate how often an ad was played and seen by your target group.
-In other words: You find out how many individuals from your target group have seen your ad on the "screen".
+The impressions indicate how often an ad was played out to your target group and seen.
+In other words, you find out how many individuals in your target group have seen your ad on the "screen".

 The frequency shows you how often your ad was played to an average person within your target group.
 Please note: On Facebook, this is an approximate estimate.

 Frequency is a key figure that you must keep in mind.
 If the frequency is too high, you can assume that your ads are no longer noticed by the users.
 This increases the cost per click because the ad is clicked less.